gchenuet/nest-datagraph/README.md

 ## Features

 * Polls Nest API to fetch thermostat data
-* Consumptions are stored in a local database
+* Consumptions data are stored in a local database
 * Generates (Google) Chart with your consumptions
 * Select specific date ranges
 * Hover over charts to get the exact timestamp and temperature